How to Mop Hardwood Floors Without Water Damage

 Let's clear this up right away: You absolutely can mop your hardwood floors with water.
 The trick is to be very careful about how much you use.
 Think "damp," not "soaking wet."
 Too much water is the real enemy here, as it can seep into the wood and cause long-term damage.
 The same goes for harsh cleaning chemicals, which can strip the floor's protective finish over time.
 A lightly damp mop with plain water or a pH-neutral cleaner is all you need for a routine clean.

-First, Check Your Floor's Finish
+First Things First: Check Your Floor's Finish

 Before you even think about mopping, you need to know what kind of floors you’re working with.
 Specifically, are they sealed?
 Most modern hardwood floors have a protective top coat (like polyurethane), but older or specialty floors might not.
 An unsealed floor is like a sponge, ready to soak up any liquid it touches.
 To check, just place a single drop of water on the floor in an out-of-the-way spot.
 If the water beads up and sits on the surface, your floors are sealed.
 If it soaks in and darkens the wood, stop right there—your floors are unsealed and should only be swept and spot-cleaned.